Mohamed-AlDawy/Depi_Customer-Feedback-Analysis-and-Improvement/README.md

 Graduation Project - Digital Egypt Pioneers Initiative (DEPI) - First Batch of 2024

 This repository hosts the graduation project from the Digital Egypt Pioneers Initiative (DEPI), the First Batch of 2024.

-The project "Customer Feedback Analysis and Improvement".
+Project Name: "Customer Feedback Analysis and Improvement".

 Project Objective: Leveraging Data Engineering to analyze customer feedback and improve Customer Satisfaction.